 While the DAA has sponsored the holiday tree at the Capitol for many years, in 2012 the DAA purchased a new 40 foot tree featuring a programmed light show set to holiday songs of local Austin musicians to create a new holiday experience for Congress Avenue.
 The tree lighting at the Capitol is held in conjunction with the annual Holiday Sing-Along and Downtown Stroll.

 In February 2010, we hosted a community-wide charrette, asking participants to create a vision and that will transform Congress Avenue into an active, vibrant and walkable gateway to the city.
 The resulting plan laid the groundwork for several momentum projects as well as a new urban design initiative for the avenue.

 Imagine Congress: Linking the Pieces Together

-In summer 2013, the DAA hired Don Stastny, FAIA, FAICP, founder and CEO of STASTNY architects, llc to conduct a success audit and interview over 100 Congress Avenue property owners and stakeholders during over the last several months.
+In summer 2013, the Downtown Alliance hired Don Stastny, FAIA, FAICP, founder and CEO of STASTNY architects, llc to conduct a success audit and interview over 100 Congress Avenue property owners and stakeholders.
 The purpose of the audit was to inform the DAA about the progress that had been made over the past five years and what stakeholders wanted to see going forward.